aliciapflaumer/full-stack-project/checklist.md

 ## CRUD Actions

+# September 25, 2017

 # Create

 1. [ DONE ] HTML for create book
 2. [ DONE ] events.js for create book
 3. [ DONE ] api.js for create book
 4. [ DONE ] ui.js for create book
-5. [] Test that you can create a book via the Web UI
+5. [ DONE ] Test that you can create a book via the Web UI
 6. [ DONE ] Confirm that request ran on backend with appropriate HTTP status code 201

-# September 25, 2017

 # READ (GET)